commitdev/docs/docs/eps/ep-first-2-weeks.md

 We've got a few of the most recent ones [recorded](https://www.youtube.com/playlist?list=PLQRTWrxEpL0SpjyzuIcvePs1LKyTP7pI3) for you to get an idea of what to expect when presenting your demo, and hopefully get you excited!

 Other expectations after your HOP Demo include:

- -   Internal contributions
-	- We will help you get started with those after your HOP Demo!

- -   Work on a blog post
+- Continue working on your original HOP or start a new one!
-	- The Engineer Success and Content teams will help you with this!

 - Sharpen your development skills by taking a MOOC (massive open online course).
 If you choose this route, it's expected you'll work out loud and share your learning through blog and/or LinkedIn posts

 ---------------------------
 You should have an invite to the following meeting today (Let us know in your unique EPX Slack Channel know if you do not):